samaradel/www_threefold/www.threefoldtoken.com/content/information/tech-new-internet.md

 +++
 # Don't remove title!
-title = "information"
-header = "Technology for a New Internet" image = "../img/technology-for-internet.jpg" author = "Andreas Hartl" subtitle = "Our technology breaks with the traditional IT model.
+title = "Technology for a New Internet" image = "../img/technology-for-internet.jpg" author = "Andreas Hartl" subtitle = "Our technology breaks with the traditional IT model.
 The Edge internet needs a different approach."